glo-fi/updatedFlowtbag/README.md

 The purpose of this program is to calculate flow statistics from a given capture file.
 Flowtbag was designed with offline processing as the primary focus, but has been extended to include online processing.
-Note: this seems to mess with closing flows via timeouts.
-Make sure to choose a sesible timeout value!
+Note: this seems to mess with closing flows via timeouts (need to investigate further).
+Make sure to choose a sensible timeout value!

 ## Requirements